 City Light may post a Utility logo on the outside of meter room doors.
-City Light must inspect and approve the customer's choice of location for meter sockets and metering equipment prior to beginning equipment installation.
-The location must be readily accessible without risk of bodily harm to City Light employees and free from vibration, corrosive atmosphere, and extreme temperatures.
+City Light will inspect and approve the customer's choice of location for meter sockets and metering equipment prior to beginning equipment installation.
+The location must be free from vibration, corrosive atmosphere, and extreme temperatures.